 - The minimum loan-to-value ratio on a property is 85% and needs a down payment of at least 15% to get approved.
 On the other hand, you may want private mortgage insurance if you wish to give less than a 20% down payment.

 - A larger down payment demonstrates that you have more money to invest or repay them.
 It builds trust in the eye of private lenders that you can keep up with your mortgage.
 Furthermore, it shows that you have more when you’re at stake.

-- A maximum loan to value is increased up to 85% by your private lender if you refinance.
+- If you refinance, a maximum loan to value is increased up to 85% by your private lender.
 A refinance is a loan strategy of getting a new mortgage with new terms to close your existing mortgage.

 Private Mortgage Rates and Fees

 Mortgage rates depend on the property, borrower, and current economic conditions.
 Commonly, the interest rates range from 10-to 18%.
-Having a low score makes borrowers choose a private lender after being disqualified by traditional lenders.
+A low score makes borrowers choose a private lender after being disqualified by traditional lenders.

 Also, the rate depends on lender types.
 For instance, Mortgage Investment Corporations (MIC) will want a higher rate of return for their investors.

 Private Mortgage Interest Calculation